janotherson/shaker/doc/source/reports/full_l3_north_south/index.rst

 ************************

 This scenario launches pairs of VMs on different compute nodes.
-VMs are in the different networks connected via different routers, master accesses slave by floating ip
+VMs are in the different networks connected via different routers, primary accesses minion by floating ip

 **Scenario**: